Nuclear fission product: Power reactors

-Fission occurs in the nuclear fuel, and the fission products are primarily retained within the fuel close to where they are produced.
-These fission products are important to the operation of the reactor because some fission products contribute delayed neutrons that are useful for reactor control while others are neutron poisons that tend to inhibit the nuclear reaction.
-The buildup of the fission product poisons is a key factor in determining the maximum duration a given fuel element can be kept within the reactor.
-The decay of short-lived fission products also provide a source of heat within the fuel that continues even after the reactor has been shut down and the fission reactions stopped.
-It is this decay heat that sets the requirements for cooling of a reactor after shutdown.
+Most fission products are retained near their points of production.
+They are important to reactor operation not only because some contribute delayed neutrons useful for reactor control, but some are neutron poisons that inhibit the nuclear reaction.
+Buildup of neutron poisons is a key to how long a given fuel element can be kept in the reactor.
+Fission product decay also generates heat that continues even after the reactor has been shut down and fission stopped.
+This decay heat requires removal after shutdown; loss of this cooling damaged the reactors at Three Mile Island and Fukushima.

-If the fuel cladding around the fuel develops holes, then fission products can leak into the primary coolant.
-Depending on the fission product chemistry, it may settle within the reactor core or travel through the coolant system.
-Coolant systems include chemistry control systems that tend to remove such fission products.
-In a well-designed power reactor running under normal conditions, the radioactivity of the coolant is very low.
+If the fuel cladding around the fuel develops holes, fission products can leak into the primary coolant.
+Depending on the chemistry, they may settle within the reactor core or travel through the coolant system and chemistry control systems are provided to remove them.
+In a well-designed power reactor running under normal conditions, coolant radioactivity is very low.

-It is known that the isotope responsible for the majority of the gamma exposure in fuel reprocessing plants (and the Chernobyl site in 2005) is caesium-137.
-Iodine-129 is one of the major radioactive elements released from reprocessing plants.
-In nuclear reactors both caesium-137 and strontium-90 are found in locations remote from the fuel.
-This is because these isotopes are formed by the beta decay of noble gases (xenon-137, with a 3.8-minute half-life, and krypton-90, with a 32-second half-life) which enable these isotopes to be deposited in locations remote from the fuel (e.g. on control rods).
+The isotope responsible for most of the gamma exposure in fuel reprocessing plants (and the Chernobyl site in 2005) is caesium-137.
+Iodine-129 is a major radioactive isotope released from reprocessing plants.
+In nuclear reactors both caesium-137 and strontium-90 are found in locations away from the fuel because they're formed by the beta decay of noble gases (xenon-137, with a 3.8-minute half-life, and krypton-90, with a 32-second half-life) which enable them to be deposited away from the fuel, e.g. on control rods.

 Nuclear reactor poisons

-Some fission products decay with the release of a neutron.
-Since there may be a short delay in time between the original fission event (which releases its own prompt neutrons immediately) and the release of these neutrons, the latter are termed "delayed neutrons".
-These delayed neutrons are important to nuclear reactor control.
+Some fission products decay with the release of delayed neutrons, important to nuclear reactor control.

-Some of the fission products, such as xenon-135 and samarium-149, have a high neutron absorption cross section.
-Since a nuclear reactor depends on a balance in the neutron production and absorption rates, those fission products that remove neutrons from the reaction will tend to shut the reactor down or "poison" the reactor.
-Nuclear fuels and reactors are designed to address this phenomenon through such features as burnable poisons and control rods.
-Build-up of xenon-135 during shutdown or low-power operation may poison the reactor enough to impede restart or to interfere with normal control of the reaction during restart or restoration of full power, possibly causing or contributing to an accident scenario.
+Other fission products, such as xenon-135 and samarium-149, have a high neutron absorption cross section.
+Since a nuclear reactor must balance neutron production and absorption rates, fission products that absorb neutrons tend to "poison" or shut the reactor down; this is controlled with burnable poisons and control rods.
+Build-up of xenon-135 during shutdown or low-power operation may poison the reactor enough to impede restart or interfere with normal control of the reaction during restart or restoration of full power.
+This played a major role in the Chernobyl disaster.